 - Apply for financial aid as soon as possible after January 1.
 When applying, use your federal income tax return or estimated federal income tax information, as well as your parents’ if the tax returns have not yet been completed and submitted.

-- Apply for a PIN at http://www.pin.ed.gov If yo.u’re a dependent student, your parents should also apply for a PIN so they can electronically sign the FAFSA (Free Application for Federal Student Aid).
+- Apply for an FSA ID at fsaid.ed.gov.
+If you're a dependent student, your parent(s) should also apply to sign the FAFSA.

 - Complete the FAFSA application at www.fafsa.ed.gov.
 Cleveland State’s federal code is 003999.

 - After applying, you’ll receive a Student Aid Report/Acknowledgement.
 Review your answers to ensure they’re correct.

 You can also complete additional applications for scholarships, grants and loans.
 We award students more than $5 million in financial aid each academic year, and nearly half of our students receive some form of aid, which comes from the following:

 - institutional and private sources, such as foundation opportunities and academic service scholarships